aka: Villain Bar

 - Most Ensenadean bars in Conciencia y Voluntad are depicted that way.
 Hell, the whole city is a Bad-Guy Bar.

 - The Dark Tower: The Dixie Pig and The Travellers' Rest.
 The former looks like a typical restaurant in New York, except vampires secretly use it for cannibalistic feasts.

-- Then there's Troll's Head, which is something like a more serious and gritty version of the Drum.
-To give some idea of what kind of place it is: the thing outside it that shows the bar's name is Troll's Head is not a sign, but an actual severed head of a troll.
-This is a reference to English pubs with names like the Turk's Head and the Saracen's Head, which acquired those names during the Crusades for similar reasons; many pubs with such names still exist, but with rather less grisly signage.
+- Then there's The Troll's Head, which is something like a more serious and gritty version of the Drum.
+To give some idea of what kind of place it is: the thing outside it that shows the bar's name is not a sign, but the actual severed head of a troll.
+And there are live trolls in town who might object to that — but don't, which probably says a lot about the bar's clientele.
+This is a reference to English pubs with names like the Turk's Head and the Saracen's Head, which allegedly acquired those names during the Crusades for similar reasons; many pubs with such names still exist, but with rather less grisly signage.note

 - Erast Fandorin: The Katorga Taverne from the Boris Akunin novel Death of Achilles.

 - Galaxy of Fear: The Brain Spiders: The End Of The World cantina.
 Uncle Hoole says it's the worst-run establishment he's ever seen, even worse than the Mos Eisely cantina.

 - Garrett, P.I.: Morley's Joy House in these novels is a Subverted Trope: while it's a favored hangout for lowbrow thugs and criminals (or upscale thugs and criminals, after its makeover as The Palms), Morley Dotes is a vegetarian teetotaller and refuses to serve anything stronger than cider.